On Information Controls: A primer on the space

 Since $\cL_{\cL_{X|\cG_1}} = \cL_{\cL_{X|\cG_2}}$, we have $\cL_{\dbE[\phi(X)|\cG_1]} = \cL_{\dbE[\phi(X)|\cG_2]}$ for any bounded and Borel measurable function $\phi$.
 Now for any $A\in \cG_1\subset \si(X)$, there exists $\tilde A\in \cB(\dbR^d)$ such that $1_A = 1_{\tilde A}(X)$.
 By considering $\phi = 1_{\tilde A}$, we have $\cL_{\dbE[1_A|\cG_1]} = \cL_{\dbE[1_A|\cG_2]}$.
 This implies that, since $A\in \cG_1$, \beaa \dbE\big[1_A\big] = \dbE\big[\big|\dbE[1_A|\cG_1]\big|^2\big] = \dbE\big[\big|\dbE[1_A|\cG_2]\big|^2\big] \le \dbE\big[\dbE[|1_A|^2|\cG_2]\big] = \dbE\big[1_A\big]. \eeaa So we must have $ \big|\dbE[1_A|\cG_2]\big|^2= \dbE[|1_A|^2|\cG_2]$, a.s.
 This implies that $A\subset \cG_2$, and thus $\cG_1\subset \cG_2$.

-We remark that, when $\cG_1, \cG_2$ are not included in $\si(X)$, the "only if" direction in the above statement fails, as the following trivial example shows.
+When $\cG_1, \cG_2$ are not included in $\si(X)$, however, the "only if" direction in the above statement fails, as the following simple example shows.
 In this paper, we thus focus on the case that the admissible $\si$-algebras are sub-$\si$-algebras of the state process.
-The very interesting general case will go beyond $\cP(\cP(\dbR^d))$ and we shall leave to future research.
+The general case will go beyond $\cP(\cP(\dbR^d))$ and we shall leave to future research.